 The Moravskoslezský Region is very diverse in terms of geography.
-From the west it is fringed by the massif of the Hrubý Jeseník Mountain Range with the highest peak of the Region and the whole Moravia, the Praděd (altitude 1 491 m).
-The mountains gradually pass to the Nízký Jeseník rolling foothills and the Odra Hills (Oderské vrchy).
+From the west it is fringed by the massif of the Hrubý Jeseník Mountain Range with the highest peak of the Region and the whole Moravia - Praděd (altitude 1 491 m).
+The highlands gradually pass to the Nízký Jeseník rolling foothills and the Odra Hills (Oderské vrchy).
 The central part of the Region is characteristic by a densely populated lowland territory of the Opava lowlands (Opavská nížina), the Ostrava basin (Ostravská pánev), and the Moravian Gateway (Moravská brána).
-Towards the southeast, the landscape again gains a mountainous character and culminates by the Beskydy Mountains - that are called the Moravian-Silesian Beskydy Mountains (Moravskoslezské Beskydy) at the border with Slovakia - with the peak of Lysá hora (altitude 1 323 m) and the Silesian Beskydy Mountains (Slezské Beskydy) on the border with Poland.
+Towards the southeast, the landscape again gains a mountainous character and culminates in a mountain ridge of the Beskydy Mountains - that are called the Moravian-Silesian Beskydy Mountains (Moravskoslezské Beskydy) at the border with Slovakia - with the peak of Lysá hora (altitude 1 323 m) and the Silesian Beskydy Mountains (Slezské Beskydy) on the border with Poland.

-The Region lies in the northeast of the Czech Republic and it is one of its most marginal parts.
+The Region lies in the northeast of the Czech Republic (CR) and it is one of its most marginal parts.
 In the north and in the east, it borders with Polish voivodeships (the Silesian voivodeship and the Opole voivodeship), in the southeast with the Žilina Region of Slovakia.
 Within the regional arrangement of the CR, it is lined by the Olomoucký Region and in the south it touches the Zlínský Region.
-Since the Region forms the state borders, it can effectively cooperate in the area of output, development of infrastructure, protection of the environment, cultural and education activities and, most of all, in tourism.
-For this purpose, 4 euroregions exist in the territory of the Region now: Beskydy, Praděd, Silesia, and Těšínské Slezsko.
+Since the Region forms the state borders, it can effectively cooperate in the productive sector, development of infrastructure, protection of the environment, cultural and education activities and, most of all, in tourism.
+For this purpose, 4 Euroregions exist in the territory of the Region now: Beskydy, Praděd, Silesia, and Těšínské Slezsko.

 The Moravskoslezský Region is delimited by the following Districts: the Bruntál District, the Frýdek-Místek District, the Karviná District, the Nový Jičín District, the Opava District, and the Ostrava-město District; it is divided to 22 administrative districts of municipalities with extended powers, in which there are 300 municipalities in total, of which 42 are towns.
-With its area of 5 431 sq km it occupies 6.9% of the territory of the Czech Republic and thus it ranks sixth among all the Regions.
-More than a half of the Region's territory is agricultural land; over 35% are forest lands (especially in the mountain areas of the Jeseníky Mountains and the Beskydy Mountains).
-Besides the beauties of nature, there are also rich mineral resources in the Region: primarily key bituminous coal deposits of the CR, further deposit of natural gas, a rich deposit of calcite, granite, marble, slate, gypsum, gravel sand, sand, and brick clays.
+With its area of 5 431 square kilometres it occupies 6.9% of the territory of the Czech Republic and thus it ranks sixth among all the Regions of the CR.
+More than a half of the Region's area is agricultural land; forest lands cover over 35% (especially in the mountain areas of the Jeseníky Mountains and the Beskydy Mountains).
+Besides the beauties of nature, there are also rich mineral resources in the Region: primarily key bituminous coal deposits of the CR, deposits of natural gas and other raw materials such as calcite, granite, marble, slate, gypsum, gravel sand, and brick clays.